eramod/wordle-clone/project-plan.md

   [X] If guess is not in the word list, alert user "Not in word list" [X] If guess is too short, alert user "Not enough letters" [X] Implement end of game functionality.
 If user guess matches word of the day, alert "You win!".
 If user runs out of guesses, alert "Better luck next time".
+[ ] Make `wordOfTheDay` update daily at midnight in the user's timezone [ ] Replace Enter and Backspace keys on the virtual keyboard with icons [ ] Refactor keyboard component.
+Need to create a game component that will call a guesses component and a keyboard component.
+Or just rename the keyboard component to game if you determine that the component doesn't seem big enough to split up.
-[ ] Implementation and CSS for guesses (animation and colors to indicate how letters in a guess compare to the word of the day
+[ ] Implementation and CSS for guesses (animation and colors to indicate how letters in a guess compare to the word of the day)
   [ ] green if in the word in the correct spot
   [ ] yellow if in the word but in the wrong spot
-  [ ] gray if not in the word) and keyboard
+  [ ] gray if not in the word
+  [ ] Need to deal with multiple letters in the same word as well
+      [ ] If you guess a word with 2 of the same letters and there is only one of that letter, how do you deal with that?
+Maybe if one of them is in the correct spot that should be green, and if neither of them is in the correct spot the first one turns yellow.
 [ ] Replace alerts with a "toast" (a pop-up that disappears)

 Stretch goals: